flaviovdf/flaviovdf.github.io/homepage.rst

 Experience
 ----------

+* Professor @ UFMG

+  * Summary: Computer Science Professor and Data Science Researcher @ ufmg.br More information to come!

-* (Current) Research Staff Member @ IBM Research Brazil
+* Research Staff Member @ IBM Research Brazil

   * Summary: Part of the social media analytics group.
 I do research related to data science, social media and data mining.
-Please check my publications for more information at the time.
+More specifically, researched on machine learning and information retrieval techniques for chatbot technology.
+Please check my publications for more information.

 * Pos-doc Researcher/Developer